Car Loan Process: How Does an Auto Loan Work in the Philippines?

 • Proof of remittance, payslips, or certificate of employment for OFWs

 Most banks that offer loans for vehicle purchases accept both walk-in and online applications.
-You can submit your completed application form and supporting documents at the nearest branch.
+Submit your completed application form and supporting documents at the nearest branch.

-However, it’s more convenient to use the bank's online facility for a loan application.
+However, for more convenience, use the bank's online facility for a loan application.
 Just note that if you apply online, you'll have to scan or take photos of your documents and upload the images on the bank's website.

 How many days for a car loan approval in the Philippines?
-Banks in the Philippines take as fast as one banking day to process and decide on an auto loan application.
+Banks in the Philippines take a few banking days to process and decide on an auto loan application.
 If your loan is approved, the bank will require you to do the following before it's released:

 • Sign your loan documents